cds-astro/aladin-lite/README.md

 ### Using the aladin lite NPM package

-First, install it with npm
+First, install it with npm:

 ```npm i aladin-lite```

 Second, you can use it that way: